ginger-tek/routy/README.md

 $app->render('path/to/view.php');
 ```

-Finally, set the `model` option to pass in a data model to expose to the template context in your view files
+Finally, set the `model` option to pass in a data model to expose to the template context in your view files.
+The current app instance is also exposed to the template context automatically
 ```php
 $app->render('path/to/view.php', [
   'model' => [